jtmoon79/goto_http_redirect_server/README.md

 ### Live Reload

 When the tab-separated values files are modified, this program can reload them.
-No service downtime.
+No service downtime!

 #### Reload via Signals

  1. Note during startup the Process ID (or query the host System).
-This is necessary to send a process signal.

  2. Send the process signal to the running `goto_http_redirect_server`.<br />
     In Unix, use `kill`.<br />